Operation Prairie: Strengthening Quảng Trị Province

 Concerned by the growing PAVN activity along the DMZ and that PAVN units could move past the Marines' positions at the Rockpile and Dong Ha, COMUSMACV General William Westmoreland pushed III MAF to station a Marine battalion at Khe Sanh.
 3rd Marine Division deputy commander BG Lowell English strongly opposed the plan stating "When you're at Khe Sanh, you're not really anywhere.
 It's far away from everything.
 You could lose it and you really haven't lost a damn thing."
-However, following receipt of intelligence on 26 September that a PAVN force was located 14 km northeast of Khe Sanh, General Walt ordered the 1st Battalion, 3rd Marines to move to Khe Sanh.
+However, following receipt of intelligence on 26 September that a PAVN force was located 14 km northeast of Khe Sanh, Walt ordered the 1st Battalion, 3rd Marines to move to Khe Sanh.
 They landed there by C-130 on 29 September.
 The Marines patrolled the perimeter of the base out to the limits of artillery cover but encountered no substantial PAVN forces, killing 15 PAVN troops.

-III MAF also established Task Force Delta commanded by B. G. English based at Dong Ha and he assumed command from Colonel Cereghino on 1 October.
+III MAF also established Task Force Delta commanded by English based at Dong Ha and he assumed command from Cereghino on 1 October.
 2nd Battalion, 5th Marines was flown to Dong Ha from Chu Lai giving Task Force Delta 6 infantry battalions and supporting arms.
-On 6 October General Walt ordered the 3rd Marine Division to move from Danang to Quảng Trị Province and the new headquarters became operational at Phu Bai Combat Base on 10 October.
+On 6 October Walt ordered the 3rd Marine Division to move from Danang to Quảng Trị Province and the new headquarters became operational at Phu Bai Combat Base on 10 October.
 The 1st Marine Division became responsible for the Danang area of operations.
 In late October Task Force Delta was deactivated but English retained control of the operation from Dong Ha.
-The 3rd Marines assumed operational control over the western Prairie area while 4th Marines assumed control of the eastern area.
+The 3rd Marines assumed operational control over the western Prairie area, while 4th Marines assumed control of the eastern area.
 The 2/5 Marines took over Con Thien from the ARVN and the 3rd Battalion, 7th Marines and 1/4 Marines operated near Dong Ha and Cam Lo.

 During November U.S. intelligence learnt that the 324B Division had moved back north of the DMZ and while the 341st Division had apparently infiltrated the southern Prairie area they remained inactive.
 Faced with the reduced PAVN threat, by the end of the year III MAF had reduced its forces to just the 3rd Marines.
 Operation Prairie concluded on 31 January 1967 with a total of 226 Marines killed and 1,397 PAVN killed.